 “We killed Shashara long ago, Nightblood,” Vasher said.
 “Just like we killed Arsteel.”
 Just like we’ll eventually kill Denth.
 Most likely.

 As usual, Nightblood refused to acknowledge Shashara’s death.
 She made me, you know, Nightblood said.
 Made me to destroy things that were evil.
 I’m rather good at it.
 I think she’d be proud of me.
 We should go talk to her.
-Show her how good I am at it.
+Show her how well I do my job.

 “You are good at it,” Vasher whispered.
 “Too good.”

-Nightblood began to hum quietly in his mind beneath the perceived praise.
-Vasher, however, wasn’t watching.
+Nightblood began to hum quietly in Vasher’s mind, pleased at the perceived praise.
+Vasher, however, wasn’t paying much attention to the sword.
 He was focused on the princess, walking in her obviously exotic dress, standing out like a flake of snow in the tropical heat.

 He would need to do something about her.
 Quickly.
 Because of her, so many things were falling apart.
 Plans toppling like carefully stacked boxes, creating a racket with their demise.

-He didn’t know where Denth got her, or how he kept control of her.
-However, as angry as Vasher was getting at her interference, he was sorely tempted to jump down immediately and let Nightblood take her.
-She probably had no clue what she was getting herself into
+He didn’t know where Denth had found her, or how he kept control of her.
+However, Vasher was getting fairly angry at her interference, he was sorely tempted to jump down and let Nightblood take her.

 However, the deaths the night before had already drawn too much attention.
 Nightblood was right.
-He wasn’t good at sneaking about.
+Vasher wasn’t good at sneaking about.
 Already, rumors regarding him were prevalent in the city.
 That was both good and bad.

 Later, he thought, turning from the silly girl and her mercenary entourage.
 Later.